 - Online training – budgets are tight but there are many free online courses to enable your professional and career development.
-These government courses are free and designed to improve your digital skills: https://nationalcareers.service.gov.uk/find-a-course/the-skills-toolkit
+The National Careers Service has a number of free courses to help improve your digital skills.

 Working from home can be very rewarding and improve the quality of your work.
 However to make it work you need good routines, have the right technology in place and robust IT security.